Food Tours and Activities in Tonga

 Food might be one of life’s simple pleasures but it means much more than that in the Tongan culture.
-Tonga is a nation of grand feasts, traditional cooking methods such as in an underground oven known as an “umu”, larger-than-life portions and has its own interesting dishes to try.
+Tonga is a nation of grand feasts, traditional cooking methods such as using an underground oven known as an “umu”, larger-than-life portions, and has its own selection of local dishes to try.
 Experience the tropical produce grown on the islands, catch some seafood for yourself, learn how to prepare traditional Tongan food, and much more, as we explain in this list of foodie experiences in Tonga.

 2. Visit a Local Market

-Checking out a local market is a must-do foodie experience in Tonga, as it gives a good insight into the local culture as well as gives you opportunity to mingle with the locals.
+Checking out a local market is a must-do foodie experience in Tonga, as it gives a good insight into the local culture and allows you the opportunity to mingle with the locals.
 Visit the Talamahu Market in Nuku’alofa, the ‘Utakalongalu Market in Neiafu or the Pangai Market in Lifuka to see an array of tropical fruit and vegetables for sale, presented in piles and bunches.
-For recommended fruit to try, see the 10 Exotic Fruits in Tonga You Have to Try.
+Very often, but usually on a Saturday morning, there are also cooked Tongan meals and treats for sale.
+For recommended fruit to sample, however, see the 10 Exotic Fruits in Tonga You Have to Try.

 4. Try Kava

 Kava is the national drink of Tonga, which is made from the ground-up roots of a pepper plant.
 It has been drunk in kava circles known as faikava (to do kava) for centuries, typically only reserved for men while the women start the kava drinking off with a blessing.
 However, tourists of any gender are welcome to try kava.
 Kava is available to try at some resorts around Tonga, while some accommodations on ‘Eua, in particular, can organise for you to drink with a local kava circle.
 Learn more about this cultural and foodie experience, as well as what to bring to a faikava, in our guide Where to Try Kava in Tonga.